mananjhaveri/midas_iiitd_task_nlp/README.md

 * Dense: Output layer with neurons equal to number of classes
 * Compilation: CategoricalCrossentropy as it is a multi-classification task, optimizer = Adam(1e-4)

 I tried multiple dense layers and multiple LSTM layers.
-But that just seemed to be complicating thr model and overfitting on the data.
+But that just seemed to be complicating the model and overfitting on the data.
 It's perhaps because the data is performing well on basic models like Logistic Regression so a simple LSTM model also suffices for this task.

 We can see the plots of loss and f1 score with respect to epochs here:

 <img src="media/lstm_result_plot.jpg">

-Find the compelete source code for Training ML models in [src/train.py](https://github.com/mananjhaveri/midas_iiitd_task/train.py) and for LSTM in [src/train_lstm.py](https://github.com/mananjhaveri/midas_iiitd_task/train_lstm.py).
+Find the complete source code for Training ML models in [src/train.py](https://github.com/mananjhaveri/midas_iiitd_task/train.py) and for LSTM in [src/train_lstm.py](https://github.com/mananjhaveri/midas_iiitd_task/train_lstm.py).

 <br>
 <br>